ros2/ros2_documentation/source/Contributing/Developer-Guide.rst

 * A patch should be minimal in size and avoid any kind of unnecessary changes.
 * Always run CI jobs for all platforms for every pull request and include links to jobs in the pull request.
   (If you don't have access to the Jenkins job someone will trigger the jobs for you.)

+* A pull request must ideally contain a single commit.
+  Feedback can be integrated by amending the commit.

 * Before merging a pull request all changes should be squashed into a small number of semantic commits to keep the history clear.

   * But avoid squashing commits while a pull request is under review.